sburn/docker-apache-atlas/README.md

 Tinkerpop Gremlin support
 -------------------------

-Image contains extras for those who want to play with Janusgraph, and Atlas artifacts using Apache Tinkerpop Gremlin Console (gremlin CLI).
+Image contains build-in extras for those who want to play with Janusgraph, and Atlas artifacts using Apache Tinkerpop Gremlin Console (gremlin CLI).

 1. You need Atlas container up and running as shown above.